 PTA Program - Licensure

 The PTA program has a 100 percent ultimate pass rate for all students over the last five years.
 Historically, the PTA program has provided a licensure review course for students.
-The first time pass rate for the 2011 graduating class is 83 percent.
-Two students failed the exam on their first attempt and passed on the second attempt.
+The first time pass rate for the 2013 graduating class is 100 percent.

 The Maryland Board of Physical Therapy Examiners may deny a license to an applicant who has been convicted of or pleads nolo contendre to a crime involving moral turpitude, whether or not any appeal or other proceeding is pending to have the plea set aside.
 If prospective students have questions regarding this, they should contact the PT Board of Examiners directly.